 In the sixth month, the angel Gabriel was sent from God to a town of Galilee called Nazareth, to a betrothed to a man named Joseph, of the house of David, and the virgin’s name was Mary.
 And coming to her, he said, ‘Hail, favored one!
 The Lord is with you.’
 But she was greatly troubled at what was said and pondered what sort of greeting this might be.
 Then the angel said to her, ‘Do not be afraid, Mary, for you have found favor with God.’”—Luke 1:26-28

-The eight-day Jewish “Festival of Lights” called Hanukkah starts next week.
+The eight-day Jewish “Festival of Lights” called Hanukkah just concluded.
 It commemorates the victory of the Maccabees in reclaiming the temple in Jerusalem’s from the Greek-Syrian ruler Antiochus IV.
 As the people prepared to dedicate the temple, they realized they only had enough purified oil to kindle the menorah for a single day.
 Miraculously, the light continued to burn for eight days.
 Each evening of Hanukkah one more menorah candle is lit with a special blessing.
 The candles are not to be “used” for light, but only for enjoyment, savoring their beauty.

 “We will prevail through the dark night,” sings Rabbi Shefa Gold in her Hanukkah song from Zechariah, “but not by might, and not by power, but by Your Spirit.
 These are the words of God.”